 The service kept up to date with changes in the aesthetics industry, legislation and best practice guidance through its membership with national groups and training events.
+A quality improvement plan would help to improve the quality of the service provided, and help make sure the delivery of treatments is safe and effective.

-The service was owned and managed by an experienced nurse practitioner registered with the Nursing and Midwifery Council (NMC), who is also a member of several forums.
-We saw examples where patient feedback had been used to improve the service.
+An experienced nurse practitioner, registered with the Nursing and Midwifery Council (NMC) owned and managed the service.
+They are also a member of several forums.

 The practitioner kept up to date with best practice through ongoing training and development, attending a number of training events and subscribing to an aesthetics journal.
 This made sure the service kept up to date with changes in the aesthetics industry, legislation and best practice guidance.
-Update training in infection prevention and control and basic life support was carried out every year.
+Update-training in infection prevention and control and basic life support was carried out every year.
 They also engaged in the NMC revalidation process.